 As producers of biobased products derived from wood pulp, we take our commitment to sustainable forestry management seriously.
 We are integrating sustainability across Eastman’s supply chain, meeting customer and consumer demand while ensuring sustainable sourcing and production.
 We’re also pursuing collaborations with world-class scientific institutions, nonprofit organizations, and more to help make a positive impact on the environment.

 As Earth’s resources become more and more constrained, we must provide consumers with options that will sustain and protect our world.
 We are proud to partner with Canopy to enable a more sustainable supply chain in the markets we serve.

 In early 2019, Eastman joined the Ellen MacArthur Foundation’s Circular Economy 100 (CE100), a collaborative environment focused on bringing business, innovators, cities, governments, universities, and thought leaders together to create solutions that enable a more circular economy.
 We collaborated with other members to complete the Mass Balance white paper project.

-As a leader in the apparel sector for sustainability, Quantis has partnered with Eastman to ensure the transparency and accuracy regarding the environmental impact of Eastman Naia™ cellulosic yarn.
-The Naia™ life cycle assessment has been third-party reviewed by Quantis, measuring greenhouse emissions, freshwater withdrawal and ecosystem quality, among other impacts.
+As a leader in the apparel sector for sustainability, Quantis has partnered with Eastman to ensure the transparency and accuracy regarding the environmental impact of Eastman Naia™ cellulosic fiber.
+The Naia™ life cycle assessment has been third-party reviewed by Quantis, measuring greenhouse emissions, freshwater withdrawal, and ecosystem quality among other impacts.